TobiEmmanuel1/alx-system_engineering-devops/README.md

-this repository contains solutiuonsto shell tasks
+this repository contains solutions to shell tasks